H4 (film)

-H4 is a 2012 independent American film directed by Paul Quinn; actor Harry Lennix produced the film and stars in the title role.
-The film premiered at the 2012 Conference of the Shakespeare Association of America, and later showed premiere in competition at the 49th Chicago International Film Festival in 2013.
-In November 2014, the film was shown at the Indie Memphis Film Festival.
+H4 is a 2012 independent American film adaptation of Shakespeare's two Henry IV plays, produced by actor Harry Lennix who also stars in the title role, and directed by Paul Quinn and Dwain Perry.
+The film premiered at the 2012 Conference of the Shakespeare Association of America, and showed in competition at the 49th Chicago International Film Festival in 2013.
+The Shakespeare Association of America called it, "English history reborn into the African American now."